DANS-KNAW/easy-stage-dataset/README.md

 * Java 8 or higher
 * Maven 3.3.3 or higher
+* RPM

 Steps:

         git clone https://github.com/DANS-KNAW/easy-stage-dataset.git
         cd easy-stage-dataset
         mvn install

+If the `rpm` executable is found at `/usr/local/bin/rpm`, the build profile that includes the RPM packaging will be activated.
+If `rpm` is available, but at a different path, then activate it by using Maven's `-P` switch: `mvn -Pprm install`.

+Alternatively, to build the tarball execute:

+    mvn clean install assembly:single

 [easy-sword2]: https://github.com/DANS-KNAW/easy-sword2#easy-sword2
 [BagIt]: https://tools.ietf.org/html/draft-kunze-bagit-11